mbleron/ExcelGen/README.md

 `p_tabColor`|Tab [color](#color-specification) of the new sheet.|No
 `p_paginate`|Enables pagination of the input data source over multiple sheets. <br/>Use `p_pageSize` parameter to control the maximum number of rows per sheet.|No
 `p_pageSize`|Maximum number of rows per sheet, when pagination is enabled. <br/>If set to NULL, Excel sheet limit is used (1,048,576 rows).|No
+`p_sheetIndex`|Sheet tab index in the workbook. <br/>If omitted, the sheet is added at the end of the list, after the last existing index.|No

 **Notes :**
 When pagination is used, three substitution variables may be used to generate unique names from the input sheet name pattern :